 Many of Jesus’ dysfunctional family members received restoration and were released from the chains that bound them to their past.
 What was the secret of men like Abraham, Jacob, and David?

 The secret was the following:

 To recognize the dysfunctional traits, the family carries

 It is good to look at our families with objective eyes, acknowledging the positive and negative aspects.
 We will probably find that our family has traits of dysfunction in some aspects.
-By recognizing those traits, we can focus on working to improve them, and eventually overcome them in order to be happy individuals in functional families.
+By recognizing those traits, we can focus on working to improve them, and eventually overcome them to be happy individuals in functional families.

 Ask the Holy Spirit to help you

 Paul says that we often do not know how to pray the way we should (Rom.
 8:26).
 But, the Holy Spirit prays in us and through us, and intercedes for us.
 Sometimes, the Holy Spirit uses temporary help in the form of a human counselor, who can help us see what the real problem is.

 Other times, the Spirit can do it through the Word of God or through an incident that makes us realize what our real difficulty is.
 James reminds us that sometimes we do not receive what we ask for because we pray to get what we should not get (James 4:3).
 You may need to seek a counselor, a pastor, or a friend’s help.
 Then, together, you can ask the Holy Spirit to show you what your real need is.

 Henry Ford and Charlie Steinmetz’s story